nledford/Pi-Hole-VPS-Tutorial/README.md

 The purpose of this guide is to document the steps I take to set up [Pi-Hole](https://pi-hole.net/) on a VPS.
 The ultimate goal is to have an ad-blocker that can work with any device connected to the VPS with a VPN connection.

 All the software will be installed using Docker containers and `docker-compose`.
-Use a `docker-compose.yml` file will allow you to quickly deploy your Pi-Hole VPN to any VPS as necessary.
+Using a `docker-compose.yml` file will allow you to quickly deploy your Pi-Hole VPN to any VPS as necessary.

 After completing this tutorial you will have: